simonox/iot-backend/README.md

 It provides a browser-based editor that makes it easy to wire together flows using the wide range of nodes in the palette that can be deployed to its runtime in a single-click

-NodeRed is also running in Docker and is exposed on port `1880`: http://localhost:1880/
+Node-RED is also running in Docker and is exposed on port `1880`: http://localhost:1880/

 ### InfluxDB